gumen38/cogbot/README.md

-Intoduction to CogBot - a Call of Gods game bot
+CogBot - a Call of Gods game bot
 =====================

 What it does